Z-G-L/asatp/README.md

 ## How to install?

-ASATP can be downloaded from https://github.com/Z-G-L/ASATP

-To use ASATP, you need install Perl(>5.10).
-And some Perl modules are needed:
+ASATP works under Linux.
+To use ASATP, you need install Perl (>5.10).
+Some Perl modules are needed:

 - Bioperl
 - Bio::Graphics